nrwl/nx/docs/nx-cloud/private/advanced-config.md

     -v /data/private-cloud:/data nxprivatecloud/nxcloud:latest
 ```

-The right amount of RAM depends heavily on how you run Nx Cloud.
+The right amount of RAM depends heavily on how you run Nx Cloud..

 - The `NX_CLOUD_FILE_SERVER_MEMORY_LIMIT` value is only relevant if you use the built-in file server.
 - The `NX_CLOUD_DATABASE_MEMORY_LIMIT` value is only relevant if you use the built-in database.